-The external reviewer must notify you and PEBP of its decision on your external appeal within 45 days after it receives the complete information.
-The external reviewer's decision is binding upon the parties unless other State or Federal law remedies are available.
+The external reviewer must notify participants and PEBP of its decision within 45 days after it receives the complete information.
+The external reviewer's decision is binding upon all parties unless other State or Federal law remedies are available.
 Such remedies may or may not exist.

-Therefore, unless another legal right exists under your claim, use of the external review process may terminate your right to bring a lawsuit on your claim.
+Therefore, unless another legal right exists under the claim, use of the external review process terminates a participant's right to bring a lawsuit regarding the claim.